satshacopter/satshacopter-250X/README.md

 <img src="media/recevier connections.png" width="70%">

-Connect a ground of one of the ESCs to a free ground of the board (near the ground of the remote controller):
+Connect to ground of one of the ESCs to a free ground of the board (near the ground of the remote controller):

 <img src="media/gnd_esc.png" width="70%">